medplum/medplum/packages/docs/src/pages/products/index.md

 ## Medplum App {#medplum-app}

 Medplum app is an administrative tool designed for developers to browse, troubleshoot and edit data and bots.
-[Learn more](//docs/tutorials/app)
+[Learn more](/docs/app)

-## Infrastructure

-### Authentication and Authorization {#auth}
+## Authentication and Authorization {#auth}

 Build your app just the way you want it.
 Use our Smart-on-FHIR authentication and authorization service, use Google auth, SAML or bring your own.
-[Learn More](/docs/tutorials/authentication-and-security)
+[Learn More](/docs/auth)

-### FHIR Datastore and API {#fhir-datastore}
+## FHIR Datastore and API {#fhir-datastore}

 Store your data in FHIR, and allow access through a FHIR API.
 Partition data with access policies to ensure parties only see the data they need to.
-[Learn More](/docs/tutorials/api-basics)
+[Learn More](/docs/fhir-datastore)

+## Subscriptions {#subscriptions}

+Subscriptions are event-driven notifications, like webhooks, are are commonly used for integrations and automations.
+Medplum supports subscribing to changes on FHIR resources.
+[Learn More](/docs/subscriptions)

-### React UI Components {#react}
+## React UI Components {#react}

 Build apps quickly with a ready to integrate react component library.
 Enable a custom experience for both customers and patients.
-[Learn More](/docs/tutorials/ui-components)
+[Learn More](/docs/ui-components)

-### Search {#search}
+## Search {#search}

 Enable complex search queries in app or via API.
 Enable time-aware searches common in healthcare scenarios, such as finding all records that were produced during a specific period.
-[Learn More](/docs/tutorials/api-basics/basic-fhir-search)
+[Learn More](/docs/search)

-### Self-Hosting and Open Source {#self-host}
+## Self-Hosting and Open Source {#self-host}

 Deploy your application in your own private cloud, or use our hosted option.
 Audit ready code you can trust in your environment.
-[Learn More](/docs/tutorials/self-hosting)
+[Learn More](/docs/self-hosting)

-### Auditing and Logging {#audit-logging}
+## Auditing and Logging {#audit-logging}

 Audit activity through built in audit trails and logs, or connect your enterprise observability suite.

-### Compliance {#compliance}
+## Compliance {#compliance}

 HIPAA compliance and SOC 2 Type 2 certified.
 We provide in-depth guides, content and code to drive industry and domain specific compliance programs like ONC, CLIA/CAP certification and more.
 [Learn More](/docs/compliance)

-### Security {#security}

-Medplum's hosted service follows all security best practices, and comes with HIPAA and SOC2 compliance out of the box.
-We follow all OWASP security guidelines, and have been verified by multiple penetration tests.
-[Learn More](/security)

-### Documentation {#documentation}

-Medplum treats documentation as a product and strives to maintain updated and relevant documentation that is the single source of truth.
-[Learn More](/docs)